theborderland/membership/docs/frontpage.md

 The Borderland is a co-created community event and organisation.
 We only have participants–there are no spectators, volunteers, artists, or organisers.
 Besides entry to the event, a membership gives you as much a say in how we organize and what the event is as anyone else.

-Since capacity at the event is limited, we raffle away half of the memberships.
+Since capacity at the event is limited, we raffle off half of the memberships.
 When you buy a membership you can invite someone.
 We sell the remaining memberships by invitation.

 Please read this description and the FAQ carefully.
 Some things are different from previous years, particularly how transfers work.